 NOTE Remember that to be labelled “normative” an annex needs to be clearly referenced as part of a requirement (see ISO/IEC Directives, Part 2, 2021, 20.2).
 If an annex is only mentioned in brackets as per this example, it is labelled “informative”.

 When referring to figures and tables, give the citation in the text before the place where the figure or table appears in the document.

-Do not include cross-references in the text to the terminological definitions listed in Clause 3.
+Do not include cross-references in the text to the terminological entries listed in Clause 3.
 Cross-references to terms and definitions are only included within Clause 3.